Synod of Bishops in the Catholic Church: Establishment

+Bishops chosen from various parts of the world, in ways and manners established or to be established by the Roman pontiff, [would] render more effective assistance to the supreme pastor of the Church in a deliberative body which will be called by the proper name of Synod of Bishops.
+Since it shall be acting in the name of the entire Catholic episcopate, it will at the same time show that all the bishops in hierarchical communion partake of the solicitude for the universal Church.

 Collegial governance under Pope Francis

 From the beginning of his papacy, Pope Francis expressed his desire to strengthen the collegial aspects of the Church's governance, and he argued for more recognition of charismatic gifts in the Church.
 He has held major synods on the topics of the family (2014), on youth (2018), and on the Church in the Pan-Amazon region (2019).
-On September 15, 2018, Francis approved the new apostolic constitution Episcopalis communio (Episcopal Communion).
+On September 15, 2018, Francis approved a new apostolic constitution Episcopalis communio (Episcopal Communion).
 The constitution states that the Synod's final document, if approved by the members with "moral unanimity" and, if the Pope has "granted deliberative power to the Synod Assembly", it becomes part of the Ordinary Magisterium of Catholic teaching, "once it has been ratified and promulgated by him".
 The new constitution also provides for the laity to send their contributions directly to the synod's secretary general.
 Some analysts surmise that the greatest achievement of Francis' papacy may be his creation of a more synodal Catholic church, where synods serve as a platform for open and energetic debate.

 On 6 February 2021, Pope Francis appointed Nathalie Becquart an undersecretary of the Synod of Bishops, making her the first woman to have the right to vote in the Synod of Bishops.

-On April 26 2023, Pope Francis announced that women would be allowed to vote at the Sixteenth Ordinary General Assembly of the Synod of Bishops, marking the first time women were allowed to vote at any Synod of Bishops.
+On April 26, 2023, Pope Francis announced that women would be allowed to vote at the Sixteenth Ordinary General Assembly of the Synod of Bishops, marking the first time women were allowed to vote at any Synod of Bishops.